YizYah/barbells/README.md

 # What
 A tool that provides:
    1. the standard libraries of helpers out of the box
-   2. folders to add custom helpers and partials
+   2. automatic registration of custom helpers and partials
    3. a tool for loading a template from a file.

-The helpers provided are the ones in

 # Basic Usage
 Include the package: